Here at the University Academy Holbeach, you’ll find everything you need to study for the AQA A level in Art and Design.

-Students of our Edexcel A level in Art and Design will have the opportunity to work with a broad range of media, including new and traditional technologies, and develop their understanding of the interrelationships between art, craft and design processes and the context in which they operate.
+Students of our AQA A level in Art and Design will have the opportunity to work with a broad range of media, including new and traditional technologies, and develop their understanding of the interrelationships between art, craft and design processes and the context in which they operate.

 This course presents you with exciting and challenging opportunities to learn much more about what it means to be a creative and imaginative visual artist, and to grow in this way throughout the course.
 The course is designed to build on the skills and enthusiasm that students bring.
 We will help you acquire new skills, broaden your knowledge, and help give you the confidence you need to achieve your full potential in this rich and exciting subject area.